h-asss/web_applications/README.md

 # web_applications
-the whole repository is containing just websites designs using html,css,and js as front end and laravel as back end
+The whole repository is containing just websites designs using html,css,and js as front end and laravel as back end